Storware/vprotect-manual/deployment/installation-using-ansible-playbook.md

 These two roles use just a few variables.
 Both plays use `server_fqdn` variable.
 If not defined, server play sets variable `server_fqdn` to the hostname reported by the OS on which it is installed.
 Server play will generate SSL certificate for this FQDN, and node play automatically will use this value if defined.
 You can also provide this variable manually \(either in `hosts` file or with extra vars switch in `ansible-playbook` command, i.e. `-e "server_fqdn=vprotect.server.local"`

-Node play needs `node_name` for registration process.
+Node play needs `node_name` for the registration process.
 If not provided it will just use hostname reported by OS, however keep in mind that it needs to be **unique** for each node.
 We recommend that you set them in the host inventory file.

 Optionally, you may want to set `db_password` for root DB access which is set during server installation.
 Note, that Server service uses its own account with auto-generated password.